Thursday, March 23, 2023

 8 Complications Of Menopause Women May Experience

-Menopause starts at the age of 51 approximately, but may begin as early as the 30s or 40s in some cases.
+Menopause starts at the age of 51 approximately but may begin as early as the 30s or 40s in some cases.
 The typical sign is the irregularity in the menstrual cycle for a year but causes drastic changes in the body, which trigger severe problems.
 Women may experience the complications of menopause, depending on their lifestyle habits and food choices.
 These complications of menopause, if they aren’t diagnosed early, may lead to lifelong health issues.

 The women’s ovaries produce the hormones estrogen and progesterone responsible for regulating female body characteristics, pregnancy, and menstrual cycle.
 During the menopausal period, the ovaries’ functions cease, which results in an inadequate menstrual cycle, or the woman can no longer get pregnant.
-Also, estrogen levels, one of the fertility hormones, which is also responsible for maintaining the bones’ integrity, begin to fall.
+Also, estrogen levels, one of the fertility hormones, that is also responsible for maintaining the bones’ integrity, begin to fall.
 Therefore, the chances of osteoporosis become high.
-Estrogen loss increases the chances of complications of menopause, and should be treated as early as possible.
+Estrogen loss increases the chances of complications of menopause and should be treated as early as possible.

 Complications Of Menopause Women May Experience